AdamDoingTech/Google-HomePage-V2/ReadMe.md

 Why not update the first version then?
 * Because I want to compare between the two and learn from the expirince overall.

-What did I learn So Far?
+What Did I Learn So Far?
 * You can use (text-align) on images as well!
 * You can use (text-align) on "div's" as well!
+* I can do better if I put my mind to it!

 Contribution Guidelines:
 * Allowed to Forked, Edited.